tus/tusd/docs/_storage-backends/azure-blob-storage.md

 ## Configuration

-To enable this backend, you must supply the account name and possibly account key using environment variables and specify the container name using `-azure-storage`, for example:
+To enable this backend, you must supply the account name using environment variable `AZURE_STORAGE_ACCOUNT` and specify the container name using `-azure-storage` argument.
+To use storage account key based authentication please provided it using environment variable `AZURE_STORAGE_KEY`, otherwise tusd will use Entra Id based authentication.

 ```bash
 $ export AZURE_STORAGE_ACCOUNT=xxxxx